testdevlab/TestRay/README.md

 ### <a id="swipe_on_element"></a>swipe_on_element

 Swipe in an arbitrary direction over a single element.
 By default, the swipe start and endpoints are at the element midpoint (width * 0.5, height * 0.5), which can be changed using offsets.
 These can be either absolute (in pixels) or relative (in fractions of the element width/height).
+See the [click](#click) action description for the values that these offsets can take.
 The swipe duration can also be configured (default is 1 second).

 	- Type: swipe_on_element
 	  Role: role1 (Optional. if not specified will use the first one defined in the case Roles)